 Applied Behavioral Analysis Specialization

 NOTE: A Board Certified Behavior Analyst® (BCBA) coordinator must approve admission to this emphasis.
-Admission to the BCBA program course sequence requires a separate application with the Graduate and Professional Center and interview with the BCBA committee.
+Admission to the BCBA program course sequence requires a separate application with the Student Services Center and interview with the BCBA committee.

 The following nine-course sequence in applied behavior analysis, in its entirety, meets the 315 classroom hours of graduate-level instruction in the specified content areas established by the Behavior Analyst Certification Board® (BACB).
 Graduate students in the program must successfully complete all of the courses listed below to qualify to sit for the BCBA examination.
 Individual courses taken with a non-BCBA instructor or outside of APU’s BCBA nine-course sequence may not meet BCBA requirements.
 Contact the BACB for additional information.

 Special Note: A behavior analyst is certified by the BACB after passing the BCBA certification exam.
-To sit for the exam, a candidate must apply directly to the BACB and provide evidence of the following: a master’s degree in behavior analysis, education, or psychology from a qualifying institution; a passing grade in each course (i.e., C or better in each graded course), comprising a total of at least 315 classroom hours of graduate-level instruction from an approved university in the specified content areas established by the BACB; and completion of 1,500 hours of supervised independent fieldwork in behavior analysis supervised by a qualified BCBA.
+To sit for the exam, a candidate must apply directly to the BACB and provide evidence of the following: a master’s degree in behavior analysis, education, or psychology from a qualifying institution; a passing grade in each course (note: the School of Education requires grades of B- or higher in its graduate courses), comprising a total of at least 315 classroom hours of graduate-level instruction from an approved university in the specified content areas established by the BACB; and completion of 1,500 hours of independent fieldwork in behavior analysis supervised by a qualified BCBA.
 Azusa Pacific University does not provide this supervision.
-For more specific information regarding the certification process, visit the BACB website.
+For more information regarding the certification process, visit the BACB website.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.

 International students should contact Graduate and Professional Admissions for application procedures.